bduggan/raku-samaki/README.md

 2. run `samaki planets'

+3. press 'm' to toggle between raw mode and rendered mode

-3. highlight the second cell and press enter to run the query
+4. highlight the second cell and press enter to run the query

-4. press r to refresh the page, notice that it has changed to
+5. press r to refresh the page, also press m to change the mode, and notice that it has changed to

     "Which planet from the sun is earth?"

-5. highlight the third cell and press enter to run the LLM query
+6. highlight the third cell and press enter to run the LLM query

 For more examples, check out the [eg/](https://github.com/bduggan/raku-samaki/tree/main/eg) directory.